 This is Druid Hall in 1947.
 The first floor, second floor, and basement were all in use at the time.
 Courtesy of the Omaha World-Herald.

-Druid Hall is a beautiful, reddish-brown, two-story building on 2412 Ames Avenue that was built in 1914.
+Druid Hall is a beautiful, reddish-brown, two-story building on 2412 Ames Ave. that was built in 1914.
 The second floor windows are long, vertical rectangles, but many have been replaced by wooded flat planks.
 The building is in a rectangular form with simple but elegant decorations.
-The lines of decorations are outlines with brownish-gold color.
+The lines of decorations are outlined with a brownish-gold color.
 Around the building is a vacant parking lot, homes, and many empty buildings.
 There are front double doors that are white with a half circle as a window on the top part of the doors.
-The first floor was used by stores and the Third Church of Christ Scientist in the early twentieth century.
+The first floor was used by stores and the Third Church of Christ Scientist in the early 20th century.
 The basement was used for trading purposes and there was a bowling alley inside that opened in 1922, as well.
 Originally, the second floor was used as a dance hall and was then purchased by the Masons in 1967.

 Afro Academy for Dramatic Arts - 4424 N. 24th St.